1. Home

 Ask why #5:

-No reason – we didn’t realize that our assay parameters were different than those used in other laboratories using similar platforms, and we failed to consider the parameters most commonly used in other laboratories using similar platforms when we performed the initial antibody validation.
-In this example, a problem definition may be: Our IHC assay appears insufficiently sensitive to detect low positive results, potentially due to suboptimal assay parameters.
+No reason; we didn’t realize that our assay parameters were different than those used in other laboratories using similar platforms, so we failed to consider the most commonly used parameters when we performed the initial validation.

 Other tools used in this step may include simple flowcharts, Fishbone diagrams, Is/Is not comparison, or affinity diagrams.